 - You don’t have a case

-The problem is sometimes people visit lawyers with a situation that is not as serious as they might think.
-For example, some people immediately jump into hiring a lawyer when they want to get their visa or employment passes to work in Singapore.
+The problem is sometimes people set appointments with law firms coming in with a situation that is not as serious as they might think.
+For example, some people immediately jump into hiring an attorney when they want to get their visa or employment passes to work in Singapore.
 More often than not, what they are actually looking for can be easily found on MOM’s website.

-Hiring a lawyer is not cheap, and while lawyers want to take on cases, it might not be necessary for that situation.
+Hiring an attorney is not cheap, and while they want to take on cases, it might not be necessary for that situation.

 - Conflict of interest

 Conflict of interest happens when for example, the lawyer you want to hire has already been hired by your spouse in a divorce scenario.
-I.e that lawyer is acting for and defending your spouse.
+I.e that legal representative is acting for and defending your spouse.
 Obviously, a lawyer cannot be acting for both parties in a divorce as that would be contradicting.
+They can’t defend themselves against themselves.

 - They don’t specialise in that area

 Law is a very broad area, and lawyers often specialise in some of them.
 E.g family law, civil law, criminal law.
-If you approach a criminal lawyer with a divorce case, it could be out of their scope.
+Family and divorce laws could be out of their scope.

-Surely they can recommend you to a lawyer who is specialized in divorces.
-But before you approach a lawyer, it is good practice to ask if they have taken on cases similar to yours.
-A law firm which consists of a few lawyers might have different partners (lawyers) specialize in different areas.
+Surely they can recommend you to an attorney who is specialised in divorces.
+But before you approach these people, it is good practice to ask if they have taken on cases similar to yours.
+A law firm which consists of a few lawyers might have different partners that specialise in different areas.

 - Switching too many lawyers

-When a person has gone through a number of lawyers in a short period, it could mean the problem lies with them, not the lawyer.
+When a person has gone through a number of lawyers in a short period, it could mean the problem lies with them, not the representative they hired.
 They could be too demanding or too picky.
-This is a red flag for a lawyer because a client who has switched between many lawyers previously is a sign of an underlying issue that has not been addressed.
+This is a huge red flag because a client who has switched between many lawyers previously is a sign of an underlying issue that has not been addressed.

 - They simply don’t have time